Learn the card counting techniques in blackjack with our comprehensive guide and play like true professionals from movies.

 For bets from 1 to 5 units, you must have a bankroll worth at least hundreds.
 Never play using someone else’s money.
-Blackjack is like a swing, so you have to count with a series of defeats.
+Blackjack is like a swing, so you have to count on a series of defeats.
 And always remember.
 A high-quality player who counts cards will win in the long run.

-Cards are counted in a much more accurate and more sophisticated way compared to simple counting.
+Cards are counted in a much more accurate and sophisticated way compared to simple counting.
 Here's how:

 A series of the first seven cards in the order of ace, king, 4, ace, 9, 8 gives the sum (-3, -2.5, +2.5, -3, -0.5, 0, -2.5) = -9.
 A series of 3, 4, 5, 6, 7, 8, 10 yields a sum of +9.

-However, professional counting cards does not stop here and allows you to accurately determine your chances at any point in the game.
+However, professional counting cards do not stop here and allow you to accurately determine your chances at any point in the game.
 To determine your standing, divide the total (+9 in the last example) by the number of cards remaining in the bundle (here 52-7 = 45), which yields 9/45 = 1/5.
 This is a very nice and easy fraction, it is rarely so simple.
 To simplify the calculation in your head, multiply the result by *100 which yields 900/45 = 20.
 The result is called a professional sum.
 In a two-deck game, the sum of the above example is 900/97 = approx. 9 and in a four-deck game 900/21 = approx. 4.5.